Finding Graham Greene And The Mob In A Havana Hotel

-The Hotel Mercure Sevilla, where we recently stayed, and where Hemingway wrote some of Farewell To Arms, is also known for Graham Greene, author of many prize-winning novels.
+The Hotel Mercure Sevilla, where we recently stayed in 2015, is where Hemingway wrote some of Farewell To Arms, but it’s also known as the place Graham Greene chose to write one of his many prize-winning novels.

-Typically when I go on holidays to some other country, I like to read works that tell me something about the country I’m visiting.
-So, I read The Old Man And The Sea by Hemingway, and Our Man In Havana, by Graham Greene.
+Typically when we went on holidays to some other country, I read works that told me something about the country I was visiting.
+So, in preparation for our trip to Cuba, I read The Old Man And The Sea by Hemingway, and Our Man In Havana, by Graham Greene.

-I was surprised to discover, while I was there and in the midst of reading Greene’s novel, that he had used the Hotel Sevilla as backdrop in his novel, a story about Wormold, a vacuum cleaner salesman, who becomes an unlikely British spy just before the Cuba’s revolution.
+I was surprised to discover, while I was there and in the midst of reading Greene’s novel, that the author had used the Hotel Sevilla as a backdrop in his novel, a story about Wormold, a vacuum cleaner salesman, who becomes an unlikely British spy just before Cuba’s revolution.

 Maybe the hotel’s criminal past inspired Greene to use it in his novel to emphasize the shadiness of what his protagonist was involved in.